-Normal insulation is insulation which can withstand a test voltage of at least 2000 volt at 50 hertz for a period of one minute.
-It must only be used for electrical circuits with a nominal voltage not exceeding 500 volt.
+Normal insulation is insulation which can withstand a test voltage of at least 2000 Volts at 50 hertz for a period of one minute.
+It must only be used for electrical circuits with a nominal voltage not exceeding 500 Volts.